cesarferradas/ferrad.as/_posts/2021-01-10-plaintext-email.md

 ---
 layout: post
-title: Why I prefer writing email in plain text
+title: Why I prefer plain text email
 ---

 In a world of emails full of colours, pictures and gifs, plain text can be a relief.